Does it really snow in Singapore? Apparently, it does and it happens not just during Christmas but all year round!

 For the longest time, it has been snowing every Christmas season at Tanglin Mall except on rainy evenings.
 And now, Singapore’s first eco-mall – City Square Mall – has joined in the snowy fray too!

 Frolick in the snow and get all wrapped up in the magical wonder of snowfall at Tanglin Mall!
 The evenings begin first with the puffy buildup of a snow-white avalanche followed by the fairytale moment when the snowflakes fall.
-Even if you’re not watching from a sheltered distance at Starbucks, you’ll know exactly when each segment begins – you’ll hear the shrieks and shrills from the happy kids!
+Even if you’re not watching from a sheltered distance at Starbucks, you’ll know exactly when each segment begins – you’ll hear the shrieks and shrills of the happy kids!
 Two machines, one on each side of the glittering Christmas tree, pump out waist-high foam and the children will waste no time diving in for some frolicking good fun.

 When the time comes for snowfall, the snowy effects produced by six pumps all around are a glorious sight to behold!
 Just remember to keep your mouths somewhat shut as you laugh, smile and prance about!
 The mall assures us that the foam from their machines is safe.